-One of the earliest and best indicators of the quality of a PCCP paving operation is the variation in edge slump.
+One of the earliest and best indicators of the quality of a PCCP paving operations is the variation in edge slump.
 Excessive edge slump causes bumps and water to pond over the longitudinal joints; both reduce the long term durability of the pavement.
 The paving machine must produce an edge that is within tolerance.
 Continual fixing and finishing of the edge is not acceptable to the Department and is grounds for either halting paving immediately or allowing no more after the end of the shift.
-Record all edge slump measurements in your daily diary and your field book (if one is used) so that areas needing to be corrected later can be easily located.
+Inspectors must keep a record of their edge slump measurements in a field book so that areas that need to be corrected later can be easily located.